transformgovsg/landing-zone/README.md

 pnpm install
 ```

-3. Generate a GitHub fine-grained personal access token for blo with public repo read permission, put it in `.env`
+3. Generate a GitHub fine-grained personal access token for blog with public repo read permission, put it in `.env`

 4. Start development server.